This is how you master the 4 most difficult Spanish Grammar topics

 Now, all of the following are considered permanent conditions and are expressed with ser.

-- La Muralla China es súper lejos.
-(The Chinese Wall is super far.)
+La Muralla China es sĂşper lejos. | The Chinese Wall is super far. |

-- Ana de Armas es de Cuba.
-(Ana de Armas is from Cuba.)
+Ana de Armas es de Cuba. | Ana de Armas is from Cuba. |

-- El mueble es de madera.
-(The furniture is made of wood.)
+El mueble es de madera. | The furniture is made of wood. |

-- Él es mi primo.
-(He is my cousin.)
+Él es mi primo. | He is my cousin. |

 Therefore, everything that falls into the same category as these chunks, will answer to the same rule.
-Nationalities go with ser, emotions with estar, and so on.
-Note that estar has fewer uses than ser.
-For deeper insights, you can check Mariana’s video on ser y estar here.
+Nationalities go with ser, emotions with estar, and so on

 This topic is about those little words that are used in Spanish to replace objects and/or people to avoid repeating them.
 The key is that they are only used when it is clear who or what you are talking about.